 SHOPKEEPERS in Leyton say a council plan to boost businesses by offering 15 minutes of free parking in some streets does not go far enough.

-The authority has said it wants to change the current system of buying vouchers for half-hour and one hour parking in the High Road area around Coronation Gardens in order to encourage motorists to shop locally.
+The authority has said it wants to change the current system of buying vouchers for half-hour and one hour parking in the High Road area around Coronation Gardens in order to encourage motorists to

 But traders say 15 minutes is far too short a time.